_JPG.jpg)

 Congregation: The people in the pew, active participants in the service, not spectators

-Diocese of Eastern Michigan: Transfiguration is part of a regional gathering of churches that includes the Eastern half of the state, north of Detroit.
-The Bishop of the diocese is the Rt.
-Rev. Todd Ousley.
+Diocese of the Great Lakes: Transfiguration is part of a gathering of Episcopal churches that includes the entire lower peninsula of Michigan excluding the Metro Detroit area.
+The diocese is currently conducting a search for a Bishop.
 Learn more here.

 Prayer Book: We follow along our service in the Prayer Book.
-They are red with a gold cross on the front.
+They are black with a gold cross on the front.
 We'll give you page numbers when you get here!

-Rector: Indicates the senior pastor of the church.
-Transfiguration is currently searching for our next Rector.
+Rector: The priest who is the senior pastor of the church.
+The Rev. Theresa Williams is our current Rector.

 Vestry: The governing board of the parish whose members are elected by the congregation at large.
 They serve as an advisory and policy-making council to the Rector.